 Data entry and management elements of QA/QC procedures should include the use of metric units of measure, proper data coding of field sheets and data entry.
 Procedures to verify the accuracy of recorded field data and data entry into an electronic format should be developed.

-These typically involve an independent observer check 5 - 10% of the original entries.
+Spawning survey data sets are typically not large and it is recommended that an independent observer check 100% of the original entries.

 Personnel Equipment and Materials

-2 Persons Waders
+2 Persons Pencils

-Rain gear

-Polarized glasses, amber or brown color

-Wading staff

-Write-in-the-rain notebook or data sheets

-Pencils

 Flagging tape

 Sharpie permanent marker

-Number disc tags and wire
+Equipment and Materials Number disc tags and wire

+Waders Hog rings or wire

-Needle nose pliers
+Rain gear Needle nose pliers

-Hip chain
+Polarized glasses Hip chain

+Measuring staff

+Write-in-the-rain notebook or data

+sheets